McLytir/SmartExplorer/README.md

   - SharePoint: pick a site/library.
     - SharePoint previews are opt-in: when you select a SharePoint file the preview pane offers a Download Preview button so you only fetch a temp copy when you actually want it (and you can Save File As... afterward).
   - Translation: pick a base pane and a language.
+  - Document Q&A: download a preview, type a question, and press Ask to get an answer grounded in the current file.
 - Translate & rename:
   - The right (translation) pane mirrors the base pane location automatically.
   - Use “Apply Translation Rename” to review and apply changes; use “Undo Last Rename” if needed.